Frequently Asked Questions

 Who do I contact if our organization would like a speaker to make a presentation on the Water Authority's plans and programs?

-The speakers' bureau is an important component of the Water Authority's efforts to inform and create public awareness about its plans and programs to provide a safe and reliable water supply for San Diego County's $174 billion economy and its 3.2 million residents.
+The speakers' bureau is an important component of the Water Authority's efforts to inform and create public awareness about its plans and programs to provide a safe and reliable water supply for San Diego County.
 The speakers' bureau is a free service to the community.
 If your community group or organization would like to invite a speaker to a meeting, please make arrangements at least three weeks in advance by submitting a speakers’ bureau request.